How to Upgrade Broadcom LSI SAS 9305-16i Storage Controller Firmware

 Due to the pools cache deletion and controller firmware upgrade, re-importing the pools is required when rebooting SynetoOS.

-Step 1.
-Import pools (“How to import an existing pool in SynetoOS 4”)
+Import pools for SynetoOS 4 (“How to Import an Existing Pool in SynetoOS 4”)